MrIkso/MGSHDFix/README.md

 - Open up the game properties of either MGS2/MGS3 in Steam and add the following line to the launch options:

        `WINEDLLOVERRIDES="wininet,winhttp=n,b" %command%`

+- When opening the MGSHDFix Config Tool on Steam Deck/Linux, a Proton Tricks Wine Prefix window will pop up.
+Select any game and hit "OK" to open the MGSHDFix Config Tool.
+   - If you do not have any games in the list, or the MGSHDFix Config Tool fails to launch, add it as a non-steam game and launch it once through Steam to generate a new Proton Tricks Wine Prefix entry.
+   - You can remove the Config Tool from your Steam game list and launch it directly after generating this prefix.

 ### Configuration